 An integrated study of environmental problems, connections and solutions that center on renewable and nonrenewable resources.
 Field trips required.
-A \$62 lab fee is charged.
+A \$65 lab fee is charged.
 This course includes a significant writing component.
 Same as PHS 355.
+This course includes a significant writing component.

 BIO 399A.
 Biology Seminar I. (W) 1 hour.
 Sp.
+This course includes a significant writing component.
 BIO 499A.
 Biology Seminar II.
 (W) 1 hour.
-F., Sp.
+F, Sp.
+This course includes a significant writing component.